jameshan521/Dawool/README.md

 What you need to do?<br>
-  restruct html and css and after that have to transfer to jsp pages.
+  restruct html and css and after that have to transfer to jsp pages. and on feed page i have to make feed looks hidden layout and show more pics and follow btns have to be following or follow.
 What you need to learn?<br>
   CSS and Javascript.